 That's the guy that was caught in that sting operation using the N-word.

-I've been a Democrat my entire life, but Trump is what we need now, somebody who's gonna stand it up for us.
+I've been a Democrat my entire life, but Trump is what we need now, somebody who's going to stand up for us.

-And something tells me the Clinton side looks at me and my mother is not good enough, but we're hard working.
+And something tells me the Clinton side looks at me and my mother is not good enough, but we're hardworking, she told this particular interviewer.

 I want you to pay close attention, issues.